EndlessSora/DeeperForensics-1.0/README.md

 ## Citation
-If you find this work useful for your research, please cite our paper:
+If you find this work useful for your research, please cite our papers:

 ```
 @inproceedings{jiang2020deeperforensics1,